Hi I’m Perre. I design fun and easy to use products.

 An extended version of this product enabled users to mash up our clips.
 It became a 2011 TechCrunch Disrupt Finalist.

-For Harry Potter and the Prisoner of Azkaban, the five leads on the design and engineering team were invited to an early screening with unfinished effects.
+For Harry Potter and the Prisoner of Azkaban, the Creative Director, Art Director, and three design and engineering leads were invited to an early screening with unfinished effects.
 The music was filler.
-Unfinished scenes were blocked out with storyboards.
-And then of course we had the book.
-The production studio sent us confidential, pre-release stills from the film and stills meant for the poster, and we we could put in requests for access to props we’d seen in the early cut.
+Incomplete scenes were blocked out with storyboards.
+And magical creatures that required post-production computer graphics (CGI) attention (such as Buckbeak) were still simple animated polygons and rough textures.
+We also benefited from having the popular books available.
+The production studio sent us confidential, pre-release stills from the film and stills meant for the poster, and they told us we could put in requests for props we’d seen in that early cut.

 With these scans, I prototyped the interface in Flash, seen below as stills, as proof of concept.
 To catch errors in the interaction design, I silently observed as people across the company interacted with the prototype.
 Occasionally I’d ask questions, then refine it when I saw confusion points or if something felt too slow, awkward, or unnatural.
 Once refined, we shared these with our stakeholders: senior executives at Warner Bros., the filmmakers, and finally: J.K.
 Rowling.